DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Preliminaries

 \subsection{Dirichlet process and stick-breaking method}

 The Dirichlet process (DP) is a distribution over probability measures \cite{Teh2010book}, where the marginal distribution is Dirichlet-distributed, resulting in random distributions.
-Given a base distribution $H$ and a positive concentration parameter $\alpha$, a random probability measure $G$ is DP-distributed, denoted as $G \sim \text{DP}(\alpha, H)$.
-For a detail explanation of DP's properties, please refer to \cite{hughes2013memoized, Teh2010book}.
+Given a base distribution $H$ and a positive concentration parameter $\alpha$, a random probability measure $G$ is DP-distributed, denoted as $G \sim \text{DP}(\alpha, H)$ \cite{hughes2013memoized, Teh2010book}.

 A DP can be defined constructively using the Stick-Breaking (SB) process \cite{dpmm} via Beta distribution $\mathcal{B}$, where for $k \geq 1 $: $\beta_k \sim \mathcal{B}(1, \alpha)$, $\pi_k = \beta_k \prod_{i=1}^{k-1}(1 - \beta_i)$.
 In this process, a unit-length stick is imaginatively broken into an infinite number of segments $\pi_k$, with $\alpha$ being a positive scalar.
 We first sample $\beta_1 \sim \mathcal{B}(1, \alpha)$ from a Beta distribution and break the stick with length $\pi_1=\beta_1$.
 We then sample $\beta_2$, and the length of the second segment will be $\pi_2=\beta_2(1-\beta_1)$.
 Continuing this process, we have $\sum_{k=1}^{\infty} \pi_k=1$, and the resulting $\pi$ follows a Griffiths-Engen-McCloskey (GEM) distribution $\pi \sim \text{GEM}(\alpha)$.
 Figure \ref{fig:2_dp_a} shows an intuitive image about the SB process.